← Back

 This is June 2023 and we now have a new tourism minister Ian Gooding-Edgehill and the secrecy continues.
 The Barbados government stopped providing updates on the 30 year lease and Barbadians should ask for government accountability on this 30 year $300 M contract to lease out the GAIA and Barbadians should ask for transparency in how this extremely important state asset is handed over to a private entity to manage.
 We should know by now who has won this 300 M contract.

-63 thoughts on “Transparency Required with award of GAIA Contract
+67 responses to “Transparency Required with award of GAIA Contract”

 Article by Barbados Today